axelv/sqlalchemy-many-to-many/README.md

         single_parent=True # only one origin report
     )
 ```
 Notice the `single_parent=True` argument.
-This is needed because SQLAlchemy can't now a section can only have one origin report.
+This is needed because SQLAlchemy can't know a section can only have one origin report.
 If we don't specify this, it will return a list of reports.
 This relationship is usefull for reading the origin report of a section:

 ```python